cudmore/homecageactivity/README.md

 |14			|Wheel 2, sensor 1
 |15			|Wheel 2, sensor 2

-This image is oriented as if pins on Raspberry Pi are on the top-left.
+This image is oriented as if pins on Raspberry Pi are in the top-left corner.

 <IMG SRC="images/Raspberry-Pi-GPIO-Layout-Model-B-Plus.png" width=700>